 To create the audio files I used the Finale program loaded with the sound samples of the Garritan Steinway Model D piano up to November 2015 after which I've started using the modelled sounds of Pianoteq 6.
 I view using the Finale program as like being an orchestra conductor in that I am responsible for the musical end product but I don't actually play any of the notes.
 I use the Finale program as well to create the sheet music transcriptions.
 As for myself, I hold a Bachelor of Music degree from Arizona State University in Tempe (1981) but am not trained as a musicologist or archivist and therefore consider myself to be an amateur archivist and musicologist.

 I am licensing this website under Creative Commons Attribution-NonComercial-NoDerivatives 4.0 International.
-Basically that means that you can freely use and share the material as long as it's not for profit and is properly attributed.
-You are free to repost my sheet music pdf's, both original source copies and transcriptions, and repost analog copies of my audio files as long as you attribute them to me (Bill Gill) and as long as you don't profit from them.
-You may also repost any research I have done if properly attributed and not for profit.
+Basically that means that you can freely use and share the material as long as it's properly attributed.
+You are free to repost my sheet music pdf's, both original source copies and transcriptions, and repost analog copies of my audio files as long as you attribute them to me (Bill Gill).
+You may also repost any research I have done if properly attributed.

 Creative Commons link: http://creativecommons.org/licenses/by-nc-nd/4.0/